Longevity Oriental Medicine

 Impotence & Premature Ejaculation Male InfertilityTreatment

-I am the first one in NI to ad to help people with the condition with Chinese medical treatment (Acupuncture cupping herbs, no Tui Na in this treatment) I have many years experience and a great success rate with outstanding results.
-Some patients are more than 70 years old and after treatment they feel like a young man again.
-My treatment technique is pioneering based on Chinese medical theory and Chinese medical treatments, plus modern science knowledge as well as my working experience.
+I help people with the condition with Chinese medical treatment (Acupuncture cupping herbs, no Tui Na in this treatment) I have many years experience My treatment technique is based on Chinese medical theory and Chinese medical treatments, plus modern science knowledge as well as my working experience.

-The treatment also helps increase urine flow and prostate conditions and prevention of testicular cancer and cyst ... makes you more confident too.
+The treatment also helps increase urine flow and prostate conditions .

-Credit/debit cards are not accepted at the moment, discount is available for regular patients.
+Credit/debit cards are not accepted at the moment, online banking transfer is availible ,cash is fine ,discount is available for regular visitors.

 First visit